Spyder's Web: Overview

 In common with many other such series of the time, Spyder's Web adopted an ironic approach to its subject matter.
 The Spyder organisation used as its cover a down-at-heel film company, Arachnid Films, and only Dean and Hawksworth were in on the secret; the company's other employees, Wallis Ackroyd and Albert Mason, believed the cover to be genuine.
 Indeed, Dean claimed to have won awards for her documentaries.
-Hawksworth, the "action man," was a knowing caricature of the steely-eyed, jutting-jawed heroes of former times, and was alleged to have been "steeped in Bulldog Drummond from an early age."
+Hawksworth, the "action man", was a knowing caricature of the steely-eyed, jutting-jawed heroes of former times, and was alleged to have been "steeped in Bulldog Drummond from an early age".
 (His response: "We were just good friends.")
-Five of the thirteen episodes were written by Roy Clarke, who created Last of the Summer Wine.
+Five of the thirteen episodes were written by Roy Clarke, who created and wrote Last of the Summer Wine.
 The programme ran for just one series.

 Home media

-The series was released on DVD by Network in 2011; eleven of the episodes do not survive in colour.
+The series was released on DVD by Network in 2011.
+Eleven of the episodes do not survive in colour: only episodes seven and nine of the release were presented as colour episodes.